runemadsen/cancan-backbone/README.md

 }
 ```

-On the API side, this will probably be way too slow for larger sets of asscoaitions, but that's just how it is right now.
+On the API side, this will probably be way too slow for larger sets of associations, but that's just how it is right now.
 If I had time, I would probably try to implement some type of lazy-loading of associations.

 Setup